aws/copilot-cli/site/content/docs/developing/environment-variables.en.md

 ![Editing the manifest to add env vars](https://raw.githubusercontent.com/kohidave/ecs-cliv2-demos/master/env-vars-edit.svg?sanitize=true)

-Additionally, if you want to specify environment variables in bulk, you can add them in your [env file](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/taskdef-envfiles.html#taskdef-envfiles-considerations) and pass its location to your [manifest](../manifest/overview.en.md) in the `env_file` section.
+Additionally, if you want to add environment variables in bulk, you can list them in an [env file](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/taskdef-envfiles.html#taskdef-envfiles-considerations).
+And then specify its path (from the root of the workspace) in the `env_file` field of your[manifest](../manifest/overview.en.md).

 ```yaml
 # in copilot/{service name}/manifest.yml